Lab-1-1

 - For now keep on pressing enter to accept the defaults.

-Use the command below to accept all defaults and skip the individual prompts.
+Use the following command to accept all defaults and skip the individual prompts.

 npm init -y

-- Create a file named index.js and enter the following code.
+- Create a file named index.js and add the following code:

 console.log("Hello World");